oxheron/cpu-fab/sod.md

 TEOS & water forms SiO2
-Forced to be mixed with ethanol
+Forced to be mixed with ethanol b/c of polarity Fluorine catalyst not needed b/c it will solidify to quickly PH very relevant to shape and time as well (acidic so it forms mesh) Use heat to speed reaction up, get it to spinnable phase quickly Do reflux to heat to get to spinnable timeframe

-Fluorine catalyst (maybe not) needed b/c it will solidify to quickly PH very relevant to shape and time as well (acidic so it forms mesh) Use heat to speed reaction up, get it to spinnable phase quickly Do reflux to heat to get to spinnable timeframe
+Time to store - Greater than a day in rt, week or more with ice

 Generally should be in range that is low speed so it has (some) shelf life